thomasmodeneis/soundcloudnodejs/README.md

 #soundcloudnodejs
 ================

-The missing NodeJS Wrapper for SoundCloud API soundcloudnodejs is a nodejs module to access [soundcloud](https://www.soundcloud.com) from NodeJS.
+The missing Async NodeJS Wrapper for SoundCloud API soundcloudnodejs is a nodejs module to access [soundcloud](https://www.soundcloud.com) from NodeJS.

 ## Install